MattA9K/How-To-Create-A-UITableViewCell-Programmatically/README.md

 ####A very simple scaffold.
 Use this as a cheatsheet to hit the ground running faster.

-This is a continuation of the repo How To-Create A UITableView Programmatically: https://github.com/MattAndrzejczuk/How-To-Create-A-UITableView-Programmatically-
+This is a continuation of the repo How To Create A UITableView Programmatically: https://github.com/MattAndrzejczuk/How-To-Create-A-UITableView-Programmatically-